-Fluoroscopy is a type of X-ray that can help you and your medical team see an organ or bodily system as it is working.
-Rather than seeing a static X-ray, fluoroscopy produces a continuous image, much like a video.
-This procedure is an effective way to study your gastrointestinal (GI) system.
-To perform this exam, your healthcare provider uses a fluoroscope, which consists of an X-ray source and a fluorescent screen for monitoring.
+Your medical provider can see real time images with fluoroscopy.
+Fluoroscopy is a form of X-ray.
+Real time images are an effective way to study the gastrointestinal (GI) system and assess spine issues.
+To perform this exam, your healthcare provider uses a fluoroscope, which consists of an X-ray tube and a fluorescent screen for monitoring.

 Upper GI exams

 The upper GI tract includes the pharynx, esophagus, stomach and duodenum, which is part of the small intestine.
 The exam is painless and typically takes 15 to 20 minutes to complete.
 You will drink a liquid that contains barium sulfate and water.
 This contrast medium helps create clearer images.
 You may also receive effervescent crystals with the contrast material to further improve the images.
-During the exam, the technician will ask you to stand upright and lie down.
-In some cases, if requested by the radiologist, X-rays will accompany the exam.
+During the exam, the technologist will ask you to stand upright and lie down.

 Lower GI exams